-This page was updated on 26th October, 2018.
+This page was updated on 21st October, 2021.

 It only occurred to me recently that when a parent plants a seed in the ground, he also sets it deep into his or her children's psyche.
-Is it any wonder that I'm still passionate about legumes of every sort, and particularly every ilk of green bean that I can lay my hands on?
+Is it any wonder that I am still passionate about legumes of every sort, and particularly every ilk of green bean that I can lay my hands on?

 I prefer them straight from the garden, but you could use canned butter beans instead; not half as good, alas.

-This recipe combines the health of red onions and leeks, and a sprinkle of chives on the top with a wholesome portion of vegetable protein; all those allicin benefits should help keep cancer at bay.
+This recipe combines the health of red onions and leeks, and a sprinkle of chives on the top with a wholesome portion of vegetable protein; all those allicin benefits should help keep malignancies at bay.

-In no more than half an hour, from start to finish, you can have a delicious bowl of soup on the table; if you are of the habit of regularly making a cartilage rich healthy bouillon from the chicken bones, and freezing it.
+In no more than half an hour, from start to finish, you can have a delicious bowl of soup on the table; if you are of the habit of regularly making a healthy bouillon rich in cartilage from the chicken bones, and freezing it.
 I abhor the cubes that are loaded with toxic chemicals; avoid them like the plague.

 Carbohydrate: 30g (beans) + 10g (veggies) = 40g